AnnaKalygina/AntibioticResistance_HW1/lab_journal.md

 The reads from pair-end Illumina shortgun sequencing ([R1](/amp_res_1.fastq.gz) and [R2](/amp_res_2.fastq.gz))of an ampicillin-resistant strain were downloaded from the [following database](https://figshare.com/articles/dataset/amp_res_2_fastq_zip/10006541/3).

-To inspect the raw sequences without unpacking the ipped file we use command:
+To inspect the raw sequences without unpacking the zipped file we use command:
 ``` bash
 gzcat amp_res_1.fastq.gz | head
 ```